sagold/json-schema-library/README.md

 ### getTemplate

-`getTemplate` creates input data from a json-schema that is valid to the schema.
-Where possible, the json-schema `default` property will be used to initially setup input data.
+`getTemplate` creates input data from a JSON Schema that is valid to the schema.
+Where possible, the JSON Schema `default` property will be used to initially setup input data.
 Otherwise, the first values encountered (enum values, initial values, etc.) are used to build up the json-data.

 ```ts
 const myData = compileSchema(myJsonSchema).getTemplate();